obsidianmd/obsidian-help/en/Obsidian Publish/Security and privacy.md

 ## Data collection
 ### Visitor data

 By default, Obsidian Publish **does not** collect visitor data, store cookies, or process personal information.
+However you can implement analytics or log other user data by [[Customize your site|customizing your site]].

-If you wish to implement analytics or log other user data, as the site owner, you are responsible for complying with GDPR and privacy regulations in your region.
-This includes creating your own notification banner, which can be implemented using `publish.js`, and adding a privacy policy page to your site.
+As the site owner, you are responsible for complying with GDPR and privacy regulations in your region.
+This includes creating your own notification banner, which can be implemented using publish.js, and adding a privacy policy page to your site.

 ## Access
 ### Managing access to Obsidian Publish on your network